 My first design for a non-fiction cover, Mike was publishing a 2nd printing of this book.
 My first design was entirely too complex for the content so I went for a cleaner, simpler approach.
 We tried a few different colors and highlighting, deciding on the red and gray.
 Designing for a non-fiction book has it’s own unique challenges.
 First, there isn’t a main character of the story.
 Second, the theme is not easily depicted by an image that might flow through the entire subject matter.
 Simplicity was definitely key in this design.

-Additionally, I provided the formatting for the interior of this book.
+Additionally, I provided the formatting for the interior of this book using MS Word for both the print and digital copies.
 If you need assistance with formatting of your book, please email me!